inikolovski/terraform/talos-on-kvm/README.md

 ** About the terraform and modules **

+Many thanks go out to Duncan Mac-Vicar P. for creating the awesome https://github.com/dmacvicar/terraform-provider-libvirt I use.

 Using count in terraform can be problematic when taking out resources from the set at a later date

 Resource id and references can be lost.